Home - Italian - Baked Chicken Mozzarella — One-Pan, 30 Minutes

 A tray with four raw chicken breasts and a cutting board with chopped onion, roasted red peppers, garlic, anchovies and shredded cheese.

-• Canned tomatoes: One 14 or 15-ounce can.
-I recommend crushed tomatoes because they’re packed in puree and less watery than diced ones.
+• Canned tomatoes: Instead of using a jar of ho-hum sauce, you’re going to make a flavor-packed tomato sauce with 15-ounce can of tomatoes.
+I recommend crushed tomatoes because they’re packed in puree and are much less watery than diced ones.

 Chicken breasts with melted cheese and fresh basil leaves in a pan.

-30-Minute Baked Chicken Mozzarella
+Baked Chicken Mozzarella — One-Pan, 30 Minutes

 Karen Tedesco